Urban Interfaces: Media, Art and Performance in Public Spaces

 Editors: Nanna Verhoeff, Sigrid Merx, and Michiel de Lange

 Reference this volume: Verhoeff, Nanna, Sigrid Merx, and Michiel de Lange, eds.
 Urban Interfaces: Media, Art and Performance in Public Spaces.
-Cambridge, MA: LEA / MIT Press, 2019.
+Leonardo Electronic Almanac 22, no. 4 (March 15, 2019).

 Published Online: March 15, 2019